Data and Maps

 - Climate Action Planning Institute (CAPI),

-- NYS DEC Climate Smart Communities Cohort Program, and
+- NYS DEC Climate Smart Communities Cohort Program,

 - Material Management Working Group

-Current maps show municipal participation from August 2016 to June 2024.
-The maps will be updated annually in June.
+Current maps show municipal participation from August 2016 to April 2025.
+The maps will be updated annually in May.
 To view a PDF of the maps, click the thumbnail and scroll through the document to find the programmatic area of interest.

 EDA Economic or Income Distress